-What will be the best low-calorie healthy filling snacks, even at late night?
+What are the best low-calorie snacks to fill you up, even at late night?

 We’ll snack a little more here.

-High-calorie snacks are definitely the answer especially if you are on a (#Ad)weight loss journey!
+High-calorie snacks are the answer especially if you are on a weight loss journey!

 Other than that, you can eat but not too often.